claassen/jlinq/README.md

 **Sum/Avg/Min/Max**

 It necessary to use the numeric version of `query`: `queryn` in order to perform numerical aggregation functions.
 Alternatively and already non-numeric query object can be converted into a numeric query object using `mapn`.
-Numeric aggregation function always return `double`.
+Numeric aggregation functions always return a `double`.

 ```java
 double sum = queryn(Arrays.asList(1, 2, 3)).sum();